ErsatzHitman/NotesPro/README.md

 # Notes Pro

-Notes Pro is a feature-rich notes app designed for seamless organization and productivity, made using Java,XML for Frontend and Firebase for Backend.
+Notes Pro is a feature-rich notes app designed for seamless organization and productivity, made using Java and XML for Frontend and Firebase for Backend.

 ## Features
 - Create, edit, and delete notes